I run across the yard, the evening dew soaking through my socks. I clutch a bleeding hand to my chest.

 I feel vulnerable.
 The tear that my father's death left in my heart now always in Peeta's sight, forever.
 He'll always know about the insignificant, but entirely important to me, bow and arrow out here.
 What if he told someone?
 Why was it so unbearable to let him know about this weak spot?
 Why do I want to run and forget him completely, pretend this never happened, but my heart is pounding at the same time?

 Without warning, I kiss Peeta.

 His lips, pressed firmly against mine, are a surprise.
-They're warm, light as breath, firm as the give of a peach against my mouth.
-A stronger scent of everything I smelt earlier, plus dirt and the grass and the fresh spring air fill my lungs.
-A smell that makes my stomach drop through my feet.
-A smell that replaces the bitter remains of alcohol in my mouth and supercedes all thought in my mind with an overpowering hunger for more.
+He is warm.
+A stronger scent of everything I smelt earlier, plus the dirt and the grass and the fresh spring air fill my lungs.
+It is a smell that makes my stomach drop through my feet.
+It is a smell that replaces the bitter remains of alcohol in my mouth and supersedes all thought in my mind with an overpowering hunger for more.

 "I can't let you die," Peeta replies, just as fast.
 "You have something to live for, I don't."

 "What do you mean?"
 I say, my voice sharper now. "'You have nothing to live for?'"

 "Your family needs you, Katniss," Peeta says.
 "I don't want you forgetting how different our circumstances are.
 If you die, and I live, there's no life for me at all back in District Twelve.
 You're my whole life.
 I would never be happy again."
 I start to object.
 He puts a finger to my lips.
 "It's different for you.
 I'm not saying it wouldn't be hard, but there are other people who'd make your life worth living."